Ultraworking/pentathlon-guidance/work-cycles.md

 Often email generates urgent, unimportant work, so I block email in the morning till 11am.
 If I read them, I often can’t think about anything else.

-Think about switching costs. „Blended Work“ is just slower.
+Think about switching costs.
+"Blended Work“ is just slower.
 Simple as that.

+# Thanks Max

+Again, we'll do full training on Work Cycles on the first Saturday of the Pentathlon, but those are good refresher guidelines for running your own Cycles once you have the basics down.

+A huge thanks to Max Schoenberger for the detailed notes; if you wind up taking similar notes, definitely forward them to us and we'll incorporate them into Pentathlon guidance for future attendees.